OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-01.md

 ## 1 Corinthians 1:11

-For I have been informed concerning you, my brothers and sisters, by Chloe’s people, that there are quarrels among you.
+For I have been informed about you, my brothers and sisters, by Chloe’s people, that there are quarrels among you.

 ## 1 Corinthians 1:12